Spells of Manifestation, Persistence, and Disappearance

 (Control, as defined in Scientology 1.0.0, is simply the ability to start something, change it, and stop it at will.
 You stand up, move around, and then sit down.
 You get in the car, start it up, put it in gear, steer it to where you want it to go, park it, and turn it off.
 You start a business, grow it, and then sell it, and on and on.)

 So.
 In some mysterious fashion, you, as a spirit, generate (or have, or experience) concepts and ideas.
-Then, in order for them to manifest in the world, you first put them in a mental format and work with them there until they are sorted enough to result, hopefully, in proper action on the physical plane.
+Then, for them to materialise in the world, you initially organise them in your mind, refining them until they lead, hopefully, to appropriate actions on the physical plane.
 If one can’t do this smoothly, then there will be, to a greater or lesser degree, confusion.
-In many ways, thinking is the process of working out correct actions before you act, so that if one’s formulation is wrong, the thought can die instead of you.
-That most of your really bad ideas were discarded by you can be proven by the fact that you are alive and reading this…
+In many ways, thinking is the process of working out correct actions before you act (when the facts are known), so that if one’s formulation is wrong, the thought can die instead of you.
+The fact that you are still alive and reading this proves that you have discarded most of your truly bad ideas.

 Thinking about where thoughts come from in terms of concepts and ideas, their mysterious genesis, could certainly open some doors, but in the meantime, since thoughts are “arriving” in any case, what if you could completely control your mind?
 What would that look like?